Discover the journey around the audios of the exhibition

 Inaudible voices.

 Some of the interviewees do not wish to speak in front of the camera.
-Here are three people that Claude Lanzmann did not manage to convince to participate in the filming.
+Here are three people that Claude Lanzmann failed to convince to participate in the filming.
 Ilana Safran, who recounts her deportation from the Netherlands to Sobibor (Poland), her arrival at the extermination camp and the revolt of the prisoners.
-She also describes how, in the mid-1960s, when she was called to testify at the trial of Sobibor, she had to identify the culprits.
+She also describes how, in the mid-1960s, when called to testify at the Sobibor trial, she had to identify the culprits.

-Entrepreneur Hermann Gräbe describes the circumstances in which he witnessed massacres committed by the Nazis in occupied Ukraine and how he managed to protect hundreds of forced workers from the Nazis.
-To do this, he was helped in this task by Maria Bobrow, herself a forced worker employed in his company.
+The entrepreneur Hermann Gräbe describes under what circumstances he witnessed massacres committed by the Nazis in occupied Ukraine and how he managed to protect hundreds of forced laborers from the Nazis.
+To do this, he was helped in this task by Maria Bobrow, herself a forced worker employed at his company.

 The Holocaust in Lithuania

-From the beginning of his research, Claude Lanzmann took a particular interest in the massacre of Lithuanian Jews.
+From the beginning of his research, Claude Lanzmann had a particular interest in the massacre of Lithuanian Jews.
 The audio recordings retrace the chronology of the deadly events that took place under the German occupation since the summer of 1941.
-Eyewitnesses recount pogroms perpetrated by the local population.
+Eyewitnesses tell of pogroms carried out by the local population.
 They talk about the massacres committed by a mobile killing unit (

 Claude Lanzmann understood very early that he also wanted to question the criminals for his film.
-Thus he sought in Germany high-ranking officials, those who implemented the genocide, but also bureaucrats, profiteers, those who testified in post-war trials.
-The director and his collaborators visit criminals at their home without informing them.
-In many cases, the conversation stops on the doorstep.
+This is how he sought in Germany high-ranking officials, those who implemented the genocide, but also bureaucrats, profiteers, those who testified in the post-war trials.
+The director and his collaborators visit criminals at their homes without telling them.
+In many cases, the conversation stops at the door.
 When they are received, they hide the recorder at the bottom of a pocket.
-Criminals, when they agree to speak, get entangled in justifications, seek to protect themselves through egocentric claims, distort the reality of their involvement and deny their guilt.
+Criminals, when they agree to speak out, get entangled in justifications, seek to protect themselves with self-centered claims, distort the reality of their involvement and deny their guilt.

 First trip to Poland

-The first trip to Poland was decisive for Claude Lanzmann in his approach to the genocide of the Jews and Jewish women of Europe.
+The first trip to Poland was crucial for Claude Lanzmann in his approach to the genocide of Jews and Jews in Europe.

-Only a few people appear in the audio recordings, in the film Shoah and in the important filmed material of the film: Jan Piwoński, whose interview sequences at the station of Sobibór play an important role in Shoah.
+Only a few people appear at the same time in the audio recordings, in the film Shoah and in the important filmed material of the film: Jan Piwoński, whose interview sequences at Sobibór station play an important role in Shoah.
 Leon Kantarowski, who appears briefly in a scene before the church of Chełmno where he was organist.
-Tadeusz Pankiewicz, the non-Jewish pharmacist of the Krakow ghetto, whose video recordings were not used for Shoah.
-As well as Hillel Kook, who, in his interview, present only in the audio archives, reproaches the American government for not having committed itself to the rescue of the Jews and Jews of Europe.
+Tadeusz Pankiewicz, the non-Jewish pharmacist in the Kraków ghetto, whose video recordings were not used for Shoah.
+As well as Hillel Kook, who in his interview, present only in the audio archives, reproaches the American government for not having committed itself to the rescue of the Jews and Jewesses of Europe.

-The audio recordings reflect only part of the work of several years that preceded the film
+The audio recordings reflect only part of the many years' work that preceded the film